Sunday, December 23, 2012

 "I was anxious to get a copy of the work because in Bengal there are numerous agricultural sayings known as Dakar Vachana in an old form of language.
 I am enquiring all my life as to who this Daka was, without getting any satisfactory explanation from any quarter.
 This work may give a clue to the meaning.
 It says Daka is Vireswara and is the masculine of Dakini, mischievous imp, much dreaded by the credulous people of Bengal.
 Now we know that Vira is a votary of the left-handed worship.
 So this Daka of our proverbs was probably a saint of the left-handed form of worship.
 I have examined the verses in the curious dialect in the work but it will require a more careful examination than I can give at present".(Report on the search of Sanskrit Manuscripts 1895 to 1900).

-It is rathar strange that a well-informed scholar like Pandit H. P. Shastri could not had out that Daka was a native of Kamarupa and that the "old form of language" met by him was nothing else than old Assamese.
+It is rathar strange that a well-informed scholar like Pandit H. P. Shastri could not had out that Daka was a native of Kamarupa and that the "old form of language" met by him was nothing else than old Kamrupi.
 As a matter of fact however, the Dakarnava, was not related with Daka Purush the famous author of proverb.
 It is probably a Tantrik work dealing with the propitiation of Daks and Dakinis (male and female evil spirit).

-The Assam Government collection of Sanskrit and Assamese manuscripts now deposited in the library of the Kamarupa Anusandhan Samiti, includes quite a good number of works.
+Kamrupi manuscripts now deposited in the library of the Kamarupa Anusandhan Samiti, includes quite a good number of works.
 These are mostly works on astronomy, astrology, mathematics, proverbs, riddles, mantras, medicine, history or traditions and also tantras.
 Among the Sanskrit works the most note-worthy are Abhuta Sara book dealing with the propitiatory rites for ascertaining mischief likely to be caused by the occurrence of strange events, the Apaduddhdra Mantra, a tantrik work, the Astabargi Dasa, an astrological work, the Graha Vija Jnana an astronomical work, Graha Aryda, a treatise on eclipses, the Graha Puja Vidhi, the Graha Stava and the Graha Snana Mantra, all works on planetary worship and the Hastamuhtavali. a treatise on the art of dancing.
 The author of the last named book was one Subhankara Kavi.
 A copy of this work was recovered by Pandit H. P. Sastri from Nepal and another was found in Mithila.
 This also indicates close cultural intercourse between the adjacent kingdoms of Kamarupa, Mithila and Nepal in the old days.

-The Yuddha Jayanava Dasa, Jyotisha Chakra, Jataka Chandrika, Kerali, Jyotisha Darpan, Jyotisha Ratnamala and the Jyotisha Muktavali are all astrological works pertaining to preparation of horoscopes.
-The Mantra Prakasa and the Mandaladhyaya are Tantrik works.
-The Samudrika is a treatise on palmistry.
-The Shatachakra by Purnananda Paramahamsa is also a Tantrik work dealing with astral physiology.
-Besides the above there are numerous works on Hindu religion and religious rites based upon the Smrita Sastras.
-Of the works in the vernacular language of Kamarupa the most important are Bhamvati, an astrological work by Kavirajt Chakravarti, the Ghora Nidana, a treatise on horse and treatment of equine diseases, Gukarati, a collection of mantras to ward off charms practised by Tantrik Buddhists who defy the authority of the Vedas, the Hara-Gauri Sambada, an important book which, like the Yogini Tantra, gives, in the guise of prophesies, the history of ancient Kamarupa, the Jyotish Churamani by Churamani Kayastha, a work on Arithemetic and land-Surveying, the Kamratna Tantra," an Assamese translation of a Tantrik work of that name ascribed to Gorakshanath, a celebrated Buddhist Siddha who flourished in the fourteenth century and the Kitabata Manjari by Bakul Kayastha written in Saka 1356 equivalent to 1434 A.D.
+Kamrupi translation of a Tantrik work of that name ascribed to Gorakshanath, a celebrated Buddhist Siddha who flourished in the fourteenth century and the Kitabata Manjari by Bakul Kayastha written in Saka 1356 equivalent to 1434 A.D.
 This last named work is a poetical treatise on arithmetic, Surveying and book-keeping.
 The book teaches how accounts are to be kept under different heads and how stores belonging to the royal treasury are to be classified and entered into a stock-book.
 The bhandaragaradhikara of the Kamarupa kings mentioned in the Nidhanpur inscription were generally Kayasthas who were trained in book-keeping and accounts.
 Bakul Kayastha was the greatest mathematician of his time in Kamarupa.
-Suryahari Doibogna, the author of the Darrang Raj Vimsavali, wrongly placed him a century later Making him translator of the famous arithmetical Book of Lilavati, the well-known lady mathmatician.
+Suryahari Doibogna, the author of the Darrang Raj Vamsavali, wrongly placed him a century later making him translator of the famous arithmetical book of Lilavati, the well-known lady mathmatician.
 Another remarkable work on erotics is a collection of mantras used to secure the love of young damsels.
 There are several books containing mantras for the cure of fever, snake-bite, small-pox etc.

 It will appear from the above that the manuscripts collected represent literary activities covering a very wide range of subjects.
 Works dealing with astronomy and astrology are numerous.
 The conclusion that can be drawn is that Pragjyotisha, as its name implies, was, from the ancient times, a noted seat of learning in these two subjects and that the temple of the nine planets on the Navagraha hill near Guwahati was meant not merely for planetary worship but also, perhaps, as an observatory.
 The Tantrik works collected support the fact that Kamarupa was a stronghold of Tantrik Buddhism between the eighth and the fifteenth centuries.
 In Bengal and Bihar the Muslim conquerors, shocked by the debased practices of the Sahajia panthis, killed a good number of Kapalikas and burnt their books found in Odantapuri.
 Many of them escaped to Nepal and Tibet.
-In Kamarupa they continued to practise their rites undisturbed till the rise of Sankar Deva in the fifteenth century who roused public opinion in Assam against Tantrikism to such an extent that the followers of the cult were compelled to abandon most of their revolting rites preciously practised openly.
+In Kamarupa they continued to practise their rites undisturbed till the rise of Sankara Deva in the fifteenth century who roused public opinion in Assam against Tantrikism to such an extent that the followers of the cult were compelled to abandon most of their revolting rites preciously practised openly.
 The small number of Tantrik works collected is due to the fact that the Tantriks scrupulously observed the injunction of their preceptors to conceal their books, "Kula Pustakani Gopayet".
 It was with a great deal of persuasion that the owner of the manuscript entitled Kamaratna Tantra, mentioned above, was induced to hand it over to the Government collection.
 Further, after the spread of the Vaisnava cult of Sri Sankara Deva far and wide, Tantrikism fell into disrepute and Tantrik works were therefore probably destroyed in large numbers.
 A Tantrik work called Deva Damara was found by Pandit H. P. Shastri in Mymensing now in Bangladesh.
-The mantras of this work, meant to propitiate the 24 classes of demigods are in Assamese.
-This is not strange as Mymensing was always within Kamarupa.
+The mantras of this work, meant to propitiate the 24 classes of demigods are in

 Kamrupi Dholiya